We are currently recruiting for the following role. Please select a position below to view details and application.

 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, citizenship, age, disability or protected veteran status.

-We seek a candidate who holds a terminal degree (doctorate or MFA) in their field and demonstrates an interdisciplinary approach to leading-edge Black Studies.
-Leading-edge Black Studies across our curriculum in AAAS at MSU includes, but is not limited to, these areas: Black Ecologies (e.g. geographies, outdoors, nature, land movements etc.), Speculative Arts (e.g. Black Futures, Black Fantastic, Black Funk, Cyborg, Radical Imagination, Otherworldly and Underground Constructions of Blackness), Black Institutions (e.g. Education, Cultural, Community-Based, Religion, Spirituality, and/or Entrepreneurship etc.), Queer of Color Critique, Environmental Justice, Activism, Abolition, and Black Girlhood Studies.
+We seek candidates who hold a terminal degree (doctorate or MFA) in their field and demonstrate an interdisciplinary approach to leading-edge Black Studies.
+Leading-edge Black Studies across our curriculum in AAAS at MSU includes, but is not limited to, these areas: Black Ecologies (e.g. Outdoors, Nature, Land movements, Geographies, Environmental Justice, etc.), Speculative Arts (e.g. Black Futures, Black Fantastic, Black Funk, Radical Imagination, Otherworldly and Underground Constructions of Blackness, and Black Arts practices and aesthetics), and Black Institutions and Practices (e.g. Media, Sound Studies, Music Production, Community-Based Organizations, Activism, Abolition, Black Diasporic Spirituality, Dance, Entrepreneurship, Quare studies, Queer of Color Critique, Abolition, and/or Healing and Wellness etc.).

 Candidates should possess excellent communication skills.
-A successful candidate should have a demonstrated history of community engagement and/or community-based approaches to scholarship.
+Successful candidates should have a demonstrated history of community engagement, community accountability, and/or community-based approaches to scholarship.
 Candidates should have a capacity to engage in curriculum and departmental development.
-Preference will be given to candidates who can research and teach in Black Feminisms, Genders, and Sexualities Studies and engage as well as contribute to current AAAS curriculum.
+Preference will be given to candidates who can research and teach in Black Feminisms, Genders, and Sexualities Studies and engage in service related to building a new department as well as contribute to the current AAAS curriculum.

 Candidates must demonstrate commitment to and alignment with department vision and values.
 As a department that is newly building, we have found transformative justice and leadership development processes critical to creating new departmental policies, procedures, etc. We actively engage and practice dreaming and wellness, individually and together, as a department.
 Candidates must welcome and be ready to engage these change efforts with openness and care.